Birch wood is one of the most valued woods for its clear appearance and ease of workability.

 Birch wood comes from the genus Betulawhich includes several species of trees distributed mainly in the northern hemisphere, in regions such as Europe, Asia and North America.

-It is a light colored wood, ranging from creamy white to pale yellow, which gives it a clean and modern appearance.
+It is a light-colored leafy wood, varying from creamy white to pale yellow, giving it a clean, modern appearance.

 Properties of Birch Wood